RyanAmeri/odin-project-youtube/README.md

 ## Further Improvements
 * I embeded the SVG definitions and paths directly in the HTML to allow me to style them from CSS.
 For a small page such as this this method would work but ideally I should store the SVG files separately and use the <object> tag to bring them into the HTML file.
 That would also result in cleaer HTML layout.
 * Various functionality was left unimplemented because they took too much time and I had to draw the line somewhere!
+## Reflections
+* I hate this way of writing CSS.
+I can see the value of something like tailwind or styled components.
+These classes are meaningless and it essentially becomes inline styles anyway